Smart home technology for disabled people

 Smart thermostats explained (Money Saving Expert)

-If you have issues with speech or hearing, you may find they are not the right smart technology for you.
+If you have issues with speech or hearing, you may find voice-activated hubs are not the right smart technology for you.
 You can write commands in Google Assistant on your phone or tablet.
 You can use these commands to control smart devices without speaking.
+Other voice-activated hubs may have apps you can use to control your accessories.

 Google Nest